Morgan Ellis: Professional

 Beginning in the 2021–22 season, Ellis played with the Eisbären Berlin, agreeing to a two-year contract with the team in May 2021, followed by a one-year extension prior to the 2023–24 season.

 Following three seasons with Eisbären Berlin in which he won two league championships, Ellis returned to ERC Ingolstadt in July 2024, inking a one-year contract for the 2024–25 season.
-Thereafter, he agreed to a one-year extension with the team in March 2025.
+Thereafter, he agreed to a one-year extension with the team in March 2025 and again in April 2026.

 International play

 Internationally, Ellis first represented Hockey Canada as part of team Canada Atlantic at both the 2008 and 2009 iterations of the World U-17 Hockey Challenge.

 In December 2021, Ellis was named to Team Canada as part of the annual Channel One Cup.
 The following year, he was again named to Team Canada for the 2022 Winter Olympics held in Beijing.